 An average adult human being needs about 7 to 8 hours of sleep per night.
 Even though it’s only a guideline, I do my best to follow it, since we all know how important rest is.
 This article is not about how you need to cut down on sleep and wake up as early as possible.
 It’s more about thinking and reconsidering your sleep habits.

 What if you’re averaging more than 8 hours of sleep per day?
 Then I’d advise you to experiment for a while.
 Try to set the alarm – every day – based on a total sleep duration of 8 hours for best wake-up times.
 This way, you’ll be able to spend more time being awake.
 And we now know this increases your available time to spend on doing things you’re passionate about.

 So without having to wake up at 04:30, or some other alien time, you are still actively trying to become happier or more successful by slightly improving your sleeping habits.
 I bet that sounds doable, right?

 What about other people who seem to have a lot going for them?
 There is a lot of other – high profile – people who seem to have their sleep habits under control.
 Let’s have a look at Elon Musk, for example.

 Elon seems to be the most exciting guy on the planet at the moment, looking at all the media coverage he is currently getting.
 He is constantly in the news for a lot of wacky things, like the whole Thailand cave debacle, or him smoking weed on a podcast.
 And that’s not even looking at the thousands of skeptics who say he is unfit to lead a company, let alone multiple companies!

 Sure, he is in the news a lot, but it can’t be denied that the man is exceptionally successful.
 And if you remember correctly, a lot of articles only care about clickbait headlines.
 Controversy sells!
 Anyway, he manages to be so productive partially due to a strict morning routine.
-He’s optimized his sleep habits to be as productive as possible.
+He’s optimized his wake-up times to be as productive as possible.

 What about another example?